-After successfully completing the AdWords Fundamental and the Advanced Search exam, I thought I would share my experiences as although both exams required various levels of caffeine, my approach to both was pretty similar.
+After successfully completing the AdWords Fundamental and the Advanced Search exam, I thought I would share my experiences.

-Thankfully I passed both with relative ease, but am extremely glad that I invested a couple of hours of revision to refresh my knowledge of certain aspects of the AdWords system that are not always part of my day to day decisions for campaign management.
+Thankfully I passed the exam both with relative ease, but am very glad that I invested a couple of hours of revision to refresh my knowledge of certain aspects of the AdWords system.

-The excellent resources at the Exam Study Learning Center are extremely useful and I would also recommend making use of the AdWords Online Classroom Webinars, especially if you are relatively new to the AdWords system or taking your first exam.
+The excellent resources at the Exam Study Learning Center are extremely useful and I would also recommend making use of the AdWords Online Classroom Webinars whilst you’re there, especially if you are relatively new to the AdWords system or taking your first exam.

 My Exam Approach

 I suppose simply acquiring the knowledge to pass the exam can be achieved with hours of study and revision, although the exam will mean very little if individuals are unable to put their knowledge into practice and deliver better campaigns for their clients.

 This is why practice is probably the most important aspect of revision.
 Rather than simply answering questions and trying to remember the right answer, you will be thinking about your own experiences and the decisions you made to improve campaign performance.

 For my revision I selected three client accounts and applied the exam questions to these real life campaigns, which in most cases made the answers extremely obvious.
 By using an e-commerce client, a B2B national advertiser and one of my smaller client campaigns who rely heavily on localised search traffic, I was able to apply each question to a real life scenario which made the exam seem much easier.

 Prior to the exams I made sure that I:

 - made use of the bid incremental feature;